i carry on in absentia

 to say our goodbyes/

-after all these years apart, i’m still jealous,
+and after all these years apart, i’m still jealous,

 i always wanted to be your nearest, dearest, to be your favorite,

-it’s still true
+it’s still true.

-you weigh all of 80 pounds, less, maybe
+you weigh all of 80 pounds — less, maybe/

-how much do the bones of an adult human female weigh
+how much do the bones of an adult human female weigh?

 your hair’s gone

-your long, beautiful gleaming fountain of chestnut hair, your crowning glory
+your long, beautiful, gleaming fountain of chestnut hair, your crowning glory

-all tender scalp with patchy fuzz, now
+all tender scalp with patchy fuzz, now //

-all the vanity’s gone from you
+all the vanity’s gone from you, honey,

-and you’ve never been more beautiful
+and you have never been more beautiful

-what happened
+what happened?

-lungs, lungs, lungs
+lungs, lungs, lungs,

 you cough and vomit, several times

-as if to prove it
+as if to prove it /// [to me]

-i thought the treatment was working, hindsight, out of sight, 2021
+i thought the treatment was working, hindsight out of sight, 2021

 dream[t] poetry: “dynamic rib”